hejmartin/jquery-breakpoint/README.md

 	});
 ```

 Whenever the condition returns true, be it on page load or when the viewport changes, the `enter` method is executed.
-The first time this happens, the optional `first_enter` method will execute.
+The first time this happens, the optional `first_enter` method will execute before the `enter` method.
 When condition becomes false, the `exit` method will execute.
 Be aware however that the `exit` method will only run provided that the condition previously has been true!

 ```javascript
 	$.breakpoint({